 The SEED School of Miami wrapped up its seventh year of operation during the 2020-21 school year serving students in grades 6-11.
 The school's primary mission is to provide an outstanding, intensive educational program that empowers students, both academically and socially, for success in college and beyond.
 The SEED School provides five days a week, 24 hours a day of wrap-around services, which includes mentors, counseling, academic supports and exposure to enrichment activities for students who are most likely to be parented by a single parent, live in subsidized housing, have an immediate family member incarcerated and/or live in communities with high rates of detentions and incarceration.
-For many of these children, a public boarding school is the solution to breaking the entrenched cycle of trauma and intergenerational poverty.
-A boarding school provides a nurturing and supportive environment and simultaneously emphasizes rigorous educational standards and academic achievement as a pathway to college and career success.
+For many of these children, a public boarding school provides a nurturing and supportive environment and simultaneously emphasizes rigorous educational standards and academic achievement as a pathway to college and career success.
 The unique, non-academic components of a boarding school, such as life skills training, mentoring, interpersonal and intrapersonal development, creative arts and service-learning activities have a lasting, positive impact on a student's academic performance and personal success.